-If Mr. Gelfond's employment is terminated with cause, unvested stock options and SARs are cancelled immediately.
-All vested stock options must be exercised within 90 days of such termination and all vested SARs must be exercised within 30 days of such termination, after which any unexercised stock options or SARs are cancelled.
-In such case, Mr. Gelfond would forfeit his benefits under the SERP, and he would not receive any further compensation under the Agreement.
+If Mr. Gelfond's employment were terminated with cause, unvested stock options would be cancelled immediately.
+All vested stock options would be required to be exercised within 90 days of such termination, after which any unexercised stock options would be cancelled.
+In such case, Mr. Gelfond would forfeit his benefits under the SERP, and he would not receive any further compensation under the agreement.
 Mr. Gelfond, however, would be entitled to receive retiree health benefits.
-The estimated value of retiree health benefits, as of December 31, 2010, would have been \$264,000.
+If Mr. Gelfond had been terminated with cause as of December 31, 2011, he would have been entitled to receive retiree health benefits, as of December 31, 2011, was \$267,000.

-If Mr. Gelfond were terminated without cause, he would not be entitled to receive any cash compensation other than payments under the SERP since his SERP benefits were vested in full on July 10, 2010.
-In addition, if his employment is terminated without cause or in the event of a non renewal of the Agreement, all of Mr. Gelfond's unvested stock options will immediately vest and remain exercisable for a period of three years.
-If Mr. Gelfond's employment is terminated without cause, he is entitled to retiree health benefits.
+If Mr. Gelfond's employment were terminated without cause (other than upon a change in control), he would not be entitled to receive any cash compensation other than payments owing under the SERP.
+In addition, if his employment was terminated without cause or his employment agreement was not renewed, all of Mr. Gelfond's unvested stock options would immediately vest and remain exercisable for a period of three years.

-If Mr. Gelfond's employment had been terminated without cause other than upon a change of control as of December 31, 2010, he would have been entitled to an estimated lump sum payment reflecting the value of his SERP and retiree health benefits in the amount described above.
-Mr. Gelfond would have been entitled to the accelerated value of his unvested stock options; however, as of December 31, 2010 Mr. Gelfond's unvested stock options were out of-the-money.
+If Mr. Gelfond's employment had been terminated without cause other than upon a change of control as of December 31, 2011, he would have been entitled to an estimated lump sum payment of \$19,879,047, reflecting the value of his vested SERP and retiree health benefits.
+As all of Mr. Gelfond's unvested stock options were out of-the-money, there is no value attributable to the accelerated vesting of his unvested stock options.